ZehanJurangpathy/xyicon-assignment/README.md

 | In case of an error, all end-points should return a 400 Bad Request response | 100% |
 | Dockerize the application | 100% |

+### Steps on running the application:

+#### Pre-requisite: Docker Desktop needs to be installed.
+1. Clone the repository
+2. Open the cloned folder using File Explorer and navigate to /FlexibleData folder
+3. The docker-compose.yml file is located in this folder
+4. Launch a command prompt from the current directory
+5. Run the following commands in the command prompt in-order
+   - docker-compose build
+   - docker-compose up
+6. Above commands will create the API image and the containers for hosting the API and SQL Server in docker
+7. The API will be available via http://localhost:8080 URL

+#### Note: Postman collection is also available in the repository